6point6/memgram/Readme.md

 ## Grammar Format

 Grammars describe the data `memgram` reads, formats and displays.
-Grammars are written in a TOML like format, infact the format is almost identical apart from a few hacks to the syntax.
+Grammars are written in a TOML like syntax, infact the syntax is almost identical apart from a few hacks.

 Each grammar file starts with what is referred to in TOML syntax as a [Table](https://github.com/toml-lang/toml#user-content-table).
 The first Table in a grammar file is allways `[metadata]` and holds a single key value pair.
 The key is allways `name`, and the user can fill in the value with what they wish to name the data structure, e.g `name = MBR`.